Legal Defense Role Of A Texas Theft Attorney In Texas Courts

 Do I Really Need An Attorney For A Minor Theft Charge?

 Yes, even minor charges have long-term consequences.
-A conviction for a “petty” crime can still disqualify you from jobs or educational opportunities.
-Furthermore, you might not know how to navigate the court system or plea agreements correctly.
+A conviction for a "petty" crime can still disqualify you from jobs or educational opportunities.
+Also, you might not know how to work through the court system or plea agreements correctly.
 A criminal defense theft attorney expert knows how to protect your interests.
 They ensure you do not inadvertently plead guilty to something more serious than necessary.
 Never underestimate the impact of a criminal charge.
-Having a Texas theft attorney on your side gives you the best chance to minimize damage and move forward after your case concludes.
+Having a Texas theft attorney on your side positions your defense to minimize damage and move forward after your case concludes.

 How Does The Value Of The Stolen Item Affect My Charges?